xiaoran007/RaspberryPi-SmartFan/README.md

 # RaspberryPi-SmartFan
-Modified smart cooling fan module driver for raspberry Pi 3B and compatible Dev boards
+Modified smart cooling fan module driver for Raspberry Pi 3B and compatible Dev boards

 ## Compatibility
-This driver is write for raspberry Pi 3B, compatible with RaspiOS (raspbian) system.
-Since WiringPi library is no longer maintained, so this driver may not work properly on newer versions of the system.
+This driver is written for Raspberry Pi 3B, compatible with the RaspiOS (raspbian) system.
+Since the WiringPi library is no longer maintained, this driver may not work properly on newer versions of the system.

+#### Update 2024.6.4
+The WiringPi library now is maintained by **GC2**, but I have not tested the new WiringPi yet, some functions may not work with the new WiringPi.

-Tested on following platforms:
+Tested on the following platforms:

 | OS   | Arch | Kernel | Base |
 | :---: | :---: | :---: | :---: |